Alimony in Texas

 Texas laws allow people to terminate spousal support payments under limited circumstances.

-You can terminate spousal support agreements due to one of the three following issues:
+You can terminate spousal support agreements due to one of the following:

 Cohabitation requires a hearing before the payments stop.
 The other two factors are easier to prove with court documents (like wedding or death certificates).